codeface-io/SwiftObserver/README.md

 ## Interoperate With Combine

-SwiftObserver is for pure Swift-/model code without any dependencies – not even on Combine.
-When combined with Combine (oops), SwiftObserver would be employed in the model core of an application, while Combine would be used more with I/O periphery like SwiftUI and other system-specific APIs that already rely on Combine.
-That means, the "Combine layer" should be able to observe the "SwiftObserver layer" – but hardly the other way around.

-CombineObserver is a library contained in the SwiftObserver package.
-It depends on SwiftObserver and adds a simple way to transform SwiftObserver's `ObservableObject` into Combine's `Publisher`:
+**CombineObserver** is a library contained in the SwiftObserver package.
+It depends on SwiftObserver and adds a simple way to transform any SwiftObserver- `ObservableObject` into a Combine-`Publisher`:

 ```swift
 import CombineObserver